Urban Farmer in Training – Summer Only

-Work Period: Week of June 8 to August 28, 2020
+Work Period: Week of May 31 to September 2, 2022

 The Urban Farmer Training Program offers participants the opportunity to gain hands-on skills in urban agriculture through work at Troy Farm.
 Working side-by-side with farmers and staff, trainees learn small-scale, sustainable farming techniques applicable to direct-to-customer sales and wholesale production systems.
 Trainees can expect to gain experience in every aspect of small-scale vegetable production, from planning to implementation.